aws-powertools/powertools-lambda-python/python/README.md

     return True
 ```

-**Optionally trace middleware execution**
+#### Tracing middleware execution

-This makes use of an existing Tracer instance that you may have initialized anywhere in your code, otherwise it'll initialize one using default options and provider (X-Ray).
+This makes use of an existing Tracer instance that you may have initialized anywhere in your code.
+If no Tracer instance is found,  it'll initialize one using default options.

 ```python
 from aws_lambda_powertools.middleware_factory import lambda_handler_decorator